Search Engine Optimisation for Every Needs

 - Include HTML meta descriptions into the source code of the header (<head>) and name give a title to all images (title=” ” and/or alt=” “) that are visible in the source code.

-- Create a sitemap.xml file that will list all the pages of the website.
+- A sitemap.xml file that will list all the pages of the website.

 - Coherence using heading titles and sub-titles such as “h1, h2, h3″, etc. (Header1, Header2, etc.) in every page.